 The Parish Barbecue was initiated as both a fellowship opportunity and a fund raiser.
 It begins on the first Friday evening in May with the preparation of the meat and setting up of the charcoal smokers, continues through the late–night and early–morning vigil over the smokers, and concludes mid–afternoon on Saturday.

 We hold our annual Craft Fair on our grounds on September 23, 2017 to provide an opportunity for local crafters to display and sell their work and for parishioners and members of the community to purchase lovely hand made treasures.
 A silent auction, bake sale, and refreshment stand add to the festive atmosphere.
 Click here for registration information and application.

 Hanging of the Greens

 The Hanging of the Greens brings us together to decorate the church for the Christmas season.
-Parishioners cut greens and bring them to the church to weave into wreaths, typically the second week of December.
+Parishioners cut greens and bring them to the church to weave into wreaths on Saturday, December 16, 2017.
 We hang roping and decorate the Christmas tree while the children bake Christmas cookies in the parish hall.

 We hold weekly educational programs in the Parish Hall on Sundays during Lent.

 We hold periodic coffees for newcomers in the church library to give newcomers an opportunity to meet members of the Vestry and other members of the congregation.